cohesity/cohesity-poshbot/cohesity-module-for-poshbot/PoshBot.Cohesity/public/README.md

   2. The last step is to configure the cluster to get info, use `get cohesity clusters` and `change cohesity cluster to _` commands to do this.
   * Whenever needed you can switch clusters in order to monitor different clusters

-# 5. Configuration on Teams
+# 4.2 Teams
 1. Follow instruction on [link](https://poshbot.readthedocs.io/en/latest/guides/backends/setup-teams-backend/)
+2. Once you get to `Create a PoshBot Startup Script` follow these steps:
+  a. run the follwing commands

-  # 6. Commands
+  # 5. Commands

   To get information on commands use `get cohesity help` to get info or `!help command -Full` (e.g `!help Get-PBCohesityAlerts -Full`) for full info on use.